-Believers Eastern Church has its faith and practices rooted in Holy Tradition of the ancient Church, including Holy Scripture, the apostolic doctrines, and the Nicene Creed.
+Believers Eastern Church has its faith and practices rooted in the Holy Tradition of the ancient Church, including Holy Scripture, the apostolic doctrines, and the Nicene Creed.
 We are thoroughly biblical in nature, eastern in worship and episcopal in governance.

 Our church represents more than 300 languages, ministering inter-culturally, near-culturally and cross-culturally.
 We represent the Orthodox faith in a relevant way, never compromising with the culture, but actively bringing Christ's love to all of humanity in word and deed, regardless of caste, creed or religion.